EricThomson/gigadetector/readme.md

 If you have any problems/suggestions, please open an issue or PR.

 ## Acknowledgments
 Code developed for the multi-camera array microscope (MCAM) project in the Computational Optics Lab (http://horstmeyer.pratt.duke.edu/) and the Naumann Lab (https://www.naumannlab.org/) at Duke University.

+## Read the paper!
+This work has been published in (eLife)[https://elifesciences.org/articles/74988].